ddev/ddev/docs/content/users/configuration/config.md

 ## `upload_dirs`

 Paths from the project’s docroot to the user-generated files directory targeted by `ddev import-files`.
 Can be outside the docroot but must be within the project directory e.g. `../private`.
-Some CMSs and frameworks have default `upload_dirs`, like Drupal's `sites/default/files`; `upload_dirs` will override the defaults, so if you want Drupal to use both `sites/default/files` and `../private` you would list both, `upload_dirs: ["sites/default/files", "../private"]`. `upload_dirs` is used for targeting `ddev import-files` and also, when Mutagen is enabled, to bind-mount those directories so their contents does not need to be synced into Mutagen.
+Some CMSes and frameworks have default `upload_dirs`, like Drupal's `sites/default/files`; `upload_dirs` will override the defaults, so if you want Drupal to use both `sites/default/files` and `../private` you would list both, `upload_dirs: ["sites/default/files", "../private"]`. `upload_dirs` is used for targeting `ddev import-files` and also, when Mutagen is enabled, to bind-mount those directories so their contents does not need to be synced into Mutagen.

 | Type | Default | Usage
 | -- | -- | --